Subset expansions of monoids: Introduction

 The paper is structured as follows.
-In Section 2 we outline the preliminary definitions and results required for our paper and in Section 3 we prove some foundational results on special semidirect products.
+In Section 2 we outline the preliminary definitions and results required for our paper and in Section 3 we prove some structural results on subset expansions.
 Our main results are in Section 4.
 We give precise characterisations of the monoids $M$ for which (R), (L) (Subsection~\ref{sub:RL}) or the left and right ideal Howson properties hold in $\mathcal{S}(M)$ (Subsection~\ref{sub:howson}).
-We exhibit some necessary conditions for $\mathcal{S}(M)$ to be finitely right or left equated and provide some configurations of elements in $M$ that prevent $\mathcal{S}(M)$ from being finitely right or left equated (Subsection~\ref{sub:fre}).
+We characterise the monoids $M$ for which $\mathcal{S}(M)$ is finitely left equated.
+We exhibit a configuration of elements in $M$ that prevent $\mathcal{S}(M)$ from being finitely right equated.
+We introduce a notion of being strongly finitely right equated and show that $\mathcal{S}(M)$ satisfies this condition if and only if $M$ does.
+(Subsection~\ref{sub:fre}).
 In particular, we apply our results to demonstrate that if $M$ is a right (left) LCM monoid then $\mathcal{S}(M)$ is weakly right (left) coherent.
 We provide a number of examples and counterexamples to illustrate and separate the properties under consideration.
 We finish with some open questions.